Windscreen wiper: Bladeless alternatives

 Clear view screen provides a window of visibility, even in rough seas.

 A common alternative design used on ships, called a clear view screen, avoids the use of rubber wiper blades.
 A round portion of the windscreen has two layers, the outer one of which is spun at high speed to shed water.

 High speed aircraft may use bleed air which uses compressed air from the turbine engine to remove water, rather than mechanical wipers, to save weight and drag.
 Effectiveness of this method also depends on water-repellent glass treatments similar to Rain-X.

 Legislation

 Many jurisdictions have legal requirements that vehicles be equipped with windscreen wipers.
 Windscreen wipers may be a required safety item in auto safety inspections.
-Some US states have a "wipers on, lights on" rule for cars.
+Some US states require that a vehicle's headlights be turned on when wipers are being used.

 In popular culture

 In the 1999 television commercial Synchronicity for the Volkswagen Jetta automobile, windscreen wipers were synchronized with events seen through the car windows, and with the song "Jung at Heart", which was commissioned for the advertising agency Arnold Worldwide and composed by Peter du Charme under the name "Master Cylinder".